 8) Define Your Marketing Promotion and Communication

-This section covers all the paid advertising that your company will take part in.
+This section covers all the paid advertising your company will take part in.
 This can include paid search advertising, Facebook ads, SEO, promoters, and more.

 This will allow your team to optimize the strategic marketing plan and focus on the most effective tactics.

-Along with this, you want to have a section of all the possible offers you will be marketing and selling.
+You also want to have a section of all the possible offers you will be marketing and selling.

 Define the steps a potential customer has to go through to become a customer.
-And then the steps they need to go through to become loyal, return customers.
+And then, they need to go through the steps to become loyal, return customers.
 This is where you start defining your conversion strategy to turn leads into customers.

-It may look something like this: discovery, research, follow, engage, purchase, enjoy, be followed up with, and purchase again.
+It may look like this: discovery, research, follow, engage, purchase, enjoy, be followed up with, and purchase again.

 Every company has its own ‘flow’ that its customers take to become loyal and repeat customers.